2022 Call for Workshops

 ACM Creativity & Cognition is a multi-disciplinary conference covering a broad range of topics.
 The conference brings together artists and scientists, designers, educators, and researchers.
 We seek to understand human creativity in its many manifestations, to design new interactive techniques and tools to augment and amplify human creativity, and to use computational media technologies to explore new creative processes and artifacts in all human endeavors ranging from the arts to science, from design to education.

-The goal of workshops and tutorials is to foster discussions and innovative experiences via collaborations and lessons from different areas.
+The goal of workshops is to advance creativity and cognition research and break new ground by fostering discussions, collaborations, and innovative experiences from different areas.
 In particular, in the spirit of the conference theme (Creativity, Craft and Design), we especially welcome proposals that center the experience of creativity in craft and design (and related settings), and bridge the practice of craft and design with theories and tools for creativity.
 In that spirit, we welcome proposals from professional practitioners.

 Additionally, our venue this year — renowned for its development and retention of craft design skills and rich culture of creativity and design — also affords an especially rich opportunity to engage with both the history of creativity in craft, as well as existing and future practices.